Alarmod/MRI_MedicalAnalysis/Tutorial.md

 2. Testing:

-_python test.py default_validate_ (Yolo 8 default validation code, the results are far from what you get in Yolo predict)
+_python test.py default_validate_ (Yolo 8 default validation code, the results are far from what You get in Yolo predict)

 _python test.py generate_data_ (validate with saving all data: contours, zones, cognitive visualization)